mrojasb2000/go-standard-library/README.md

 The previous recipe descrives how to execute the code periodically.
 This recipe will show you how to to execute the code with a delay.

 `go run delay.go`

+### Timeout long-running operations

+The previous recipe decribes the concept of executing the code with some delay.
+The same concept can be used to implement the timeout for long running operations.

+`go run timeout.go`